kevin2600-cmd/kevin2600-cmd.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 The second example is the Changan Uni-T from China.
 The Bluetooth connection was disconnected after the attack.

-Ironically, this vehicle is so vulnerable that it failed almost every Braktooth test case, making it one of the worst brands in the report :sweat_smile:.
+Ironically, this vehicle is so vulnerable that it failed almost every Braktooth test case, making it one of the worst brands in the report :sweat_smile: .
 As the picture shows, the Uni-T’s IVI is vulnerable to the KNOB attack, which is another critical Bluetooth vulnerability.